 The second “that” question to investigate is an external question.
 Think of all the times you have been asked, “How do you do that?”
 What are those “thats?”
 This becomes your next list.

 We often miss excellent work ideas that are right in front of us simply because we don’t recognize the uniqueness of something that comes easily to us.
 We don’t realize that what comes easily to us is not necessarily easy for everyone else.
 When people ask, “How do you do that?” they are really saying, “You have something I want.”
 If you can connect what comes easily to you with something people really want but don’t know how to do, you’ve hit the jackpot for making money doing work you love.

 We all had career dreams as kids, except how many of us are now Jedi Masters or NBA stars?
 But that doesn’t mean our childhood dreams were worthless.
 In fact, tapping into those dreams is a great way to discover our work passions.

 In my preteens, I dreamed about playing professional basketball for the Boston Celtics.
 But once I realized my natural talent made that dream a fairytale, I thought about what I loved most about basketball—the strategy behind the game.
 Understanding basketball strategy always helped me perform beyond my natural talent and also sparked an interest in teaching others the game.
 This led me to try coaching in my early 20s.
 I moved on to other things, but years later when I started my lifestyle business, I mentally reconnected to my basketball coaching years and looked for work opportunities that would make me feel the same way.
-After a lot of journaling, I realized what I enjoyed most about coaching was positively equipping others to pursue their dreams, and that’s what I do today.
+After a lot of journaling, I realized what I enjoyed most about coaching was positively equipping others with what they needed to pursue their dreams, and that’s what I do today.